sierramcarter7/Group-Project/README.md

 <img width="342" alt="image (4)" src="https://github.com/user-attachments/assets/a5a8f926-1211-418c-9c86-bf763557123f" />

 2. Query 2 Sums up the client payments and attendee payments for each event.
 Adds both revenues to get total revenue.Groups by client ID and event name to get revenue per-client for each event.Orders by total revenue in descending order to show the highest earning events first.
-This allows us to dentify high-value clients who contribute the most revenue and Compare revenue across different events to identify successful vs. underperforming ones.
+This allows us to identify high-value clients who contribute the most revenue and compare revenue across different events to identify successful vs. underperforming ones.

 <img width="616" alt="image (5)" src="https://github.com/user-attachments/assets/ca84e1e1-9759-4df9-a544-271666021d3e" />